WiseTransport/WiseFrontend/README.md

 ## How to Use

+### !!!
+Dependant on OTPProvider

+You will first need to launch the OTPProvider.
+Follow READ.ME in the corresponding folder.

 ### Install dependencies

 You can use one of them `npm`, `yarn`, `pnpm`, `bun`, Example using `npm`: